-Waqar is a Managing Associate in the Dispute Resolution department, focusing on high value complex indirect and direct tax cases and matters concerning tax avoidance.
+Waqar is a Legal Director in the Dispute Resolution department, focusing on high value complex indirect and direct tax cases and matters concerning tax avoidance.

 He has considerable experience in judicial reviews and group litigation orders and has assisted and managed high profile matters at all levels from the Tax Tribunal through to the Supreme Court.
 Recently, Waqar has had particular success in Alternative Dispute Resolution methods.